jhcross/span-parser/README.md

 #### Vocabulary Files

-Vocabulary may be loaded every time from a training tree file, or it may be stored (separately from a trained model) in a JSON, which is much faster and recommended.
+Vocabulary may be loaded every time from a training tree file, or it may be stored (separately from a trained model) in a JSON file, which is much faster and recommended.
 To learn the vocabulary from a file with training trees and write a JSON file, use a command such as the following:

 ```
 python src/main.py --train data/02-21.10way.clean --write-vocab data/vocab.json